Open

 Eligible expenses

-- Consultant fees for any other study deemed relevant to the pre-start-up phase.
+- Consultant fees for other pre-start-up studies deemed relevant

 Eligible geographic areas